-- 31. Invites States that have not yet done so to sign and ratify the Geneva Conventions on the protection of victims of armed conflicts (1949) and their Additional Protocols (1977), the Convention relating to the Status of Refugees (1951) and its Protocol (1967), the Optional Protocol b the Convention on the Rights of the Child on the involvement of children in armed conflict and the Rome Statute of the International Criminal Court and to withdraw any existing reservations, and ensure full compliance in law and in practice with these instruments; - 32.
-Calls upon parliaments to intensify efforts, in cooperation with relevant international organizations such as the Office of the United Nations High Commissioner for Refugees (UNHCR), the United Nations Development Fund for Women (UNIFEM), the United Nations Fund for Children (UNICEF), and the International Committee of the Red Cross (ICRC), to improve systems to monitor and report violence against women and girls in armed conflict; - 33.
-Requests parliaments and governments, in accordance with Security Council resolution 1325 (2000) on women, peace and security, to ensure a gender balance in military and peacekeeping operations, including the participation of women at the decision-making level in all peacekeeping and peace processes and to provide training in gender equality issues; - 34.
-Requests parliaments and governments to ensure that all peacekeeping troops receive training in the United Nations code of conduct and international human rights law and humanitarian laws.
+- 28. Urges States that have not yet done so to sign and ratify the Geneva Conventions on the protection of victims of armed conflicts (1949) and their Additional Protocols (1977), the Convention relating to the Status of Refugees (1951) and its Protocol (1967) and the Rome Statute of the International Criminal Court, and to withdraw any existing reservations; - 29.
+Calls upon parliaments to intensify efforts, in cooperation with relevant international organizations such as the Office of the United Nations High Commissioner for Refugees (UNHCR), the United Nations Development Fund for Women (UNIFEM), the United Nations Fund for Children (UNICEF), and the International Committee of the Red Cross (ICRC), to improve systems to monitor and report violence against women and girls in armed conflict; - 30.
+Requests parliaments and governments, in accordance with Security Council resolution 1325 (2000) on women, peace and security, to ensure a gender balance in military and peacekeeping operations, to offer training in gender equality issues, and to establish mechanisms to monitor compliance with all measures taken to these ends, and to ensure that women participate at the decision-making level in all peace negotiations and peace processes; - 31.
+Requests parliaments to ensure that all peacekeeping troops receive training in the United Nations code of conduct and in the standards of international human rights law and humanitarian laws.